Writing and Research Support

 3) Direct Practice Experience: A minimum of 120 hours of direct practice in an agency serving predominantly Spanish-speaking Latinx clients.
 A field placement required for the MSW degree may also fulfill this requirement.

 Applications to the Social Work with Latinos Certificate Program are accepted from currently enrolled graduate students continuously throughout the academic year.
-Students should generally express their interest and apply as early into their graduate studies as reasonable, to ensure the ability to complete program requirements in the normative time allowed for their graduate degree program (generally two or three years for masters students).

 Student Financial Support